MeltStudio/techical-test/README.md

 # Technical-test

 ### The test will be about:
-* Testing your technical skills
+* Testing your technical skills with javascript or typescript

 ### What is about:
 * General programing concepts questions(verbal)